Lessons I learned from an online workshop

 If I’d run this workshop in person, I could have easily run it by myself.
 Online, I needed two assistants — thank you, Don and Carrie Fischer!
 Don did the intro and close, monitored the chat, and fed me questions.
 Carrie hosted the meeting on Zoom, set up multiple breakout rooms, and messaged instructions while the breakouts were in session.
 There’s no way I could have run this workshop without them.
 Yet I now realize that having one of them or a third person manage the context switches between the interactive and content portions of the workshop would have helped me a lot!

 Over the last couple of years, I’ve run multiple successful two-hour or longer online workshops.
 Looking back at the run of shows, these workshops had a similar or fewer number of context switches between interactive and content segments.
-Consequently, I’m going to allocate longer times for workshops than an hour from now on.
+Consequently, I’m going to allocate longer time for workshops than an hour from now on.

 Logistical concerns that made this workshop rushed